 Surveying UIC instructors’ teaching needs

-Thank you for all your efforts and commitment to teaching and supporting student learning this past academic year.
-The Center for Advancement of Teaching Excellence is conducting a needs assessment to gather information from campus stakeholders that will help the team to effectively engage with UIC instructors to design, plan and implement future teaching programming, resources and support services.
-Please see below for the link to complete the questionnaire:
+The Center for Advancement of Teaching Excellence is conducting a needs assessment to gather information from campus stakeholders that will help the team to effectively engage with and design, plan and implement future teaching programming, resources and support services for UIC instructors.
+Please complete the Instructor Needs Assessment Questionnaire.

-CATE was established at UIC in July 2020, with the goal of serving as a teaching hub.
-The vision for CATE is to be a space where all those in the UIC teaching community (current and future faculty, graduate student teaching assistants, and instructors across undergraduate, graduate and professional school courses in Chicago and at regional campuses) can find supportive teaching and technology resources, services and professional learning programs.
+CATE was established at UIC in July 2020, with the goal of serving as a teaching hub for UIC.
+The vision for CATE is to be a space where all those in the UIC teaching community (current and future faculty, graduate student teaching assistants, and instructors across undergraduate, graduate, and professional school courses at Chicago and regional campuses) can find supportive teaching and technology resources, services, and professional learning programs.

 CATE currently offers instructors: